SametHope/Rapid-Localization/README.md

 Rapid Localization is a lightweight Unity plugin that makes adding localization to applications way easier, requiring minimal setup.

-## How does it work?

-Rapid Localization utilizes Google Sheets to create translation sheets, enabling teams of any size and contributors to work on translations for multiple languages simultaneously or asynchronously.

-The plugin features the 'Localization Synchronizer' custom editor window, accessed on the '[Tools](https://github.com/SametHope/Rapid-Localization/#tools-bar)' section, allowing you to easily download the translation spreadsheet(s) to the resources folder to be used in both editor and the builds.
-The Localization Synchronizer also offers configuration options to customize some of the plugin's behavior.

-When your application starts, the LocalizationManager class reads the spreadsheet(s) and loads the translations into memory for the session.

-At this point, the plugin can optionally check if a language has been previously saved.
-If a language is saved, it will be set as the current language.
-If no language is saved, the plugin will retrieve the player's system language and check if it is a supported language.
-If it is supported, the system language will be set as the current language and saved.
-If the system language is not supported, the plugin will fallback to a default language.

-When the language is set or changed, listeners are notified and update their languages accordingly.
-If a translation key is missing in the current language, the fallback language is used.
-If the fallback is also missing, the key itself is used for easier debugging.
-Any unintended behavior is logged as warnings or errors, along with helpful tips to resolve them.

 ## Features

 - **Single Editor Window:** Convenient setup and configuration through a single editor window.